How Are Short-Term Medical Plans Different Than Obamacare Plans?

 - Network Savings – You will have access to a large network of doctors, whether you are at home or traveling.
 In fact, some of your doctors may already be in our network.
 Remember that you will save more when visiting a network provider, but you’re still covered for most services if you choose to visit a non-network provider.
 Unlike ACA plans, Short-Term Medical Plans are not subject to an enrollment period, as they are available year-round.

 Much has been written about how short-term health plans should/ should not be considered major medical coverage.
 These plans are not required to have minimum essential coverage and therefore do not cover the sames things as ACA plans do.
-You can however, add MEC to your short-term plan to give you ACA compliant coverage which not only protects you from the mandate tax penalty but also gives you and your family access to 100% covered preventive screenings, counseling and other services for about $70/mo. per person.
+You can however, add MEC to your short-term plan that gives you and your family access to 100% covered preventive screenings, counseling and other services for about $70/mo. per person.
 To learn more, click here.

 Contact us today to learn more about short-term medical plans in your area.